 Stockholm is the first European city that I visited.
-In fact, I got my first passport, 15 years ago, in order to take that trip.
+In fact, I got my first passport, in 1997, to take that trip.
 I love this city.
 It’s one of my favorite European capitals.
-There are quite a few reasons why I love Stockholm, and why I keep wanting to come back.
+There are quite a few reasons why I love Stockholm, and why I keep going back.
 I’ve decided to share just a few of them.
-In no particular order is a list of 5 of my favorite things that I love about Stockholm.
-It’s no wonder the reason that brought me to Sweden in the first place, makes my top 5 list of things I love about Stockholm.
+In no particular order is a list of five of my favorite things that I love about Stockholm.
+It’s no wonder the reason that brought me to Sweden in the first place is at the top of the list.

-* The Public Transportation System.
-Sweden’s transportation system really cannot be beat.
-This system winds its way up and down into the most obscure of locations throughout out Sweden, and conveniently connect to T-Centralen (the main subway/train station in Stockholm).
-You’re almost always no more than a 5 minute walk from a metro station when in the city center.
+- The Public Transportation System.
+Sweden’s transportation system really cannot be beaten.
+This system winds its way up and down into the most obscure of locations throughout Sweden and conveniently connect to T-Centralen (the main subway/train station in Stockholm).
+You’re almost always no more than a 5-minute walk from a metro station when in the city center.
 Your pass for the Tunnelbana works for the buses as well.
 Unless you’re going into the outlying areas, you will probably never need to get on the bus, and will use the Tunnelbana exclusively.

 - Simply Put: It’s Beautiful.
 Stockholm is set on a series of 14 islands, connected by 57 bridges.
 A third of its land is dedicated to green spaces and parks.
 Its proximity to water, beautiful buildings and lots of green space makes Stockholm one of Europe’s most beautiful capitals.
 The architecture is a mix of 19th-century elegance with simple forms, and 20th-century Functionalism, and it all works together.
 The colors of the buildings are vibrant and pleasing; such as in this photo of Jakobs Kyrka in Kungsträgården.